traditional undergraduate on campus

 Your Bachelor of Science in nursing from Trevecca will equip you to safely practice professional nursing with intelligence, compassion, courage and faith.
 The bachelor’s in nursing program is committed to educating servant leaders, supporting students as they explore the ways faith intersects with healthcare.
 Your professors will model excellence in teaching and get to know you personally as they provide a holistic education that focuses on your intellectual, social, emotional, physical and spiritual health.

 In partnership with prominent healthcare providers, Trevecca’s nursing program provides hands-on clinical experience in a functioning medical facility.
-Completing the clinical portion of the program with organizations like Ascension Saint Thomas and Vanderbilt University Medical Center, you’ll learn effective nursing practices as part of a training experience that truly prepares them for your calling in the medical field.
+Completing the clinical portion of the program with organizations like Ascension Saint Thomas and Vanderbilt University Medical Center, you’ll learn effective nursing practices as part of a training experience that truly prepares you for your calling in the medical field.

 icon-course-description-group